mazPrzemo89/pmuandlashesServerSide/README.md

 # pmuandlashesServerSide
-An ExpressJS server connected to a MongoDB database, responsible for routing and CRUD operations.
+An ExpressJS server connected to a MongoDB database responsible for routing and CRUD operations.

 ## Database
 ------